 I recommend using EZ66 as a Route Guide Book.
 It was our life line with step by step driving instructions and it lists things to do and see and places to eat etc. If you plan on sticking to the old Route as much as possible, this guide book is definitely for you!

-This is barely stratching the surface of Route 66!
+This round up barely scratches the surface of Route 66!
 Just driving along you’ll see so much that you’ll want to pull over and take a look at.
-I haven’t even mentioned Seligman, Pontiac, St Louis, LA…the list goes on!
-This is just a summary of some of my favourite Route 66 attractions and everyone’s journey is different!
+I haven’t even mentioned Seligman, Pontiac, Flagstaff…the list goes on!
+This is just a summary of some of my favourite Route 66 roadside attractions and everyone’s journey is different!

 What are some of your favourite Route 66 stops?